-Note.-"Christ abiding in the heart shines out in the faces of those who love Him and keep His commandments.
+NOTE.-"Christ abiding in the heart shines out in the faces of those who love Him and keep His commandments.
 Truth is written there.
-The sweet peace of heaven is revealed.
-There is expressed a habitual gentleness, a more than human love."-Christ's Object Lessons, page 102 (new ed., p.
-99).
+The sweet peace of beaven is revealed.
+There is expressed a habitual gentleness, a more than human love."- Christ's Object Lessons, page 102.

 12. How do we become like Christ?
 2 Cor.
-3:18; Heb.
-12:2.
+3:18.

-NOTE .--- "A life in Christ is a life of restfulness.
+Note.-"A life in Christ is a life of restfulness.
 There may be no ecstasy of feeling, but there should be an abiding, peaceful trust.
 Your hope is not in yourself; it is in Christ.
 Your weakness is united to His strength, your ignorance to His wisdom, your frailty to His enduring might.
-So you are not to look to yourself, not to let the mind dwell on self, but look to Christ.
+So you are not to look to yourself, not to let the mind dwell upon self, but look to Cbrist.
 Let the mind dwell upon His love, upon the beauty, the perfection, of His character.
+Christ in His self-denial, Christ in His humiliation, Christ in His purity and holi"God desires us to choose the heavenly in place of the earthly.
+He opens before us the possibilities of a heavenly investment."
+"Let your property go beforehand to heaven.
+Lay up your treasures beside the throne of God."-Christ's Object Lessons, pages 374, 375.

-Christ in His self-denial, Christ in His humiliation, Christ in His purity and holiness, Christ in His matchless love,-this is the subject for the soul's contemplation.
-It is by loving Him, copying Him, depending wholly upon Him, that you are to be transformed into His likeness."-Steps to Christ, page 75.
+ness, Christ in His matchless love-tbis is the subject for the soul's contemplation.
+It is by loving Him, copying Him, depending wholly upon Him, that you are to be transformed into His likeness."-Steps to Christ, pages 70, 71.